kaushal1014/research-paper-template-Athlete-Injuries/docs/index.md

 become a **proactive programmer** who "acts in anticipation of future problems, needs, or changes".[^1]

+Hello my name is Greg!

+I wish that I could eat dinner tonight with everyone in our class!

 *Okay, let's become proactive programmers so that we can put the PRO in programmer!*